Two readers are dealing with credit-damaging errors, but they’ll need to take different paths to correct them.

 I also give advice on how to get the best results, but I’ll share one right now with you.
 Stay calm.
 It’s easy to get mad when you have to spend your free time fixing someone else’s mistake.
 But let’s face it, we’re all human and if you vent to the people trying to help you it can only hurt you.
 Learn how to dispute your credit reports in the least amount of time at Debt.com.

-If the company refuses to correct the error themselves, you can file a “dispute” with the credit bureaus that issued the report where the mistake appears.
-Here’s the problem: If this mistake appears on the reports from all three credit bureaus, you will need to make three separate disputes.
+When a company refuses to correct the error themselves, you should file a “dispute” with the credit bureaus that issued the report where the mistake appears.
+Here’s the challenge: If this mistake appears on the reports from all three credit bureaus, you will need to make three separate disputes.

 I recommend you go old school and send your dispute by certified mail, with a return receipt requested.
 It’s called a “paper trail” for a reason, and it’s your best defense.